jvictore/api-beers/README.md

 - [Docker](https://docs.docker.com/desktop/)
 - [Docker Compose](https://docs.docker.com/compose/)

-It is algo useful to have an API Tool like [Postman](https://www.postman.com/downloads/) to interact with the API.
+It is also useful to have an API Tool like [Postman](https://www.postman.com/downloads/) to interact with the API.

 ## How-to-run